KeeJef/EIPs/LIPS/LIP-2.md

 To understand this phenomenon, it is best to imagine a portion of the “global GPU hashrate” as liquid in nature.
 This hashrate moves between coins based on their short term profitability.
 This means coins which have a spike in price or a large reduction in difficulty are often mined for short periods of time by this type of miner.

-The roaming hashrate phenomenon has increased in scale with the adoption of websites which allow miners to easily analyse the profitability of every minable coin live depending on their hardware, and make recommendations on the most profitable coin to mine   .
-Additionally, developers have created open source utilities which allow a miner’s hashrate to automatically switch between different coins depending on profitability, entirely without user interaction.
+The roaming hashrate phenomenon has increased in scale with the adoption of websites which allow miners to easily analyse the profitability of every minable coin live depending on their hardware, and make recommendations on the most profitable coin to mine[3][4][5].
+Additionally, developers have created open source utilities which allow a miner’s hashrate to automatically switch between different coins depending on profitability, entirely without user interaction[6].

  <img src="../assets/lip-2/CryptoProfitSwitcher.PNG" width="800">